 - Enable 2FA for these roles: This sets the user levels you want to use 2FA on your site.

 - Require 2FA for all administrators: Admins have the most permissions within your dashboard.
 Minimally you want to require that all Admins have 2FA activated.

-- Grace period to require 2FA: You can set the date before 2FA kicks in and the click SEND NOTICATION so that all Admins are made aware.
+- Grace period to require 2FA: You can set the date before 2FA kicks in and click SEND NOTIFICATION to inform all Admins.